malan-g/malandev-react-app/README.md

-# Frontend code for malandev.com
+# Context

-This is a client-side React application for [malandev.com](https://malandev.com), It is not complete.
+I built this client application to practice writing css transitions.

-I'm building this application using:
+I built it using:
 - React
 - React Router
 - SASS modules & some Tailwind CSS

-Components are organized like so:
+I've organized components like this:
 ```
 component/
 ├── index.jsx